The data set represents the scores of 12 randomly selected studen... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this scenario, the assumption of normality allows the use of specific statistical methods to calculate the sample size and confidence intervals, as many statistical techniques rely on this distribution.
+In this context, the assumption that the population test scores are normally distributed allows for the use of specific statistical methods, such as constructing confidence intervals.

 Recommended video: